raaum/nkisi/README.md

 ##Dispatcher

 Logs dispatcher activity to the console upon receipt of new actions so we can be aware of the activity.

+##Stores

+Contains a list of methods that trigger change events.

+- init
+- set
+- add
+- all
+- get
+- addChangeListener
+- removeChangeListener
+- emitChange
+- bind

+####The Extend Method

+Reason: when someone requires, they'll have an object with this method so they can create their own stores.

 ##The NkisiStore Object